|Placer Mining Claims For Sale|

 The Location Notice for the More Nuggets placer mining claim has been recorded at the La Paz County Recorder's Office (see registered number above) and the Bureau of Land Management.
 It is a non-patented federal mining claim.
 Fees are current for 2013 and you will need to file appropriate paperwork to hold the property every year thereafter.

 Upon payment, the mineral claim will be transferred via a notarized Quitclaim notice filed in your name with La Paz County and the BLM.
-A $150 fee is assessed to handle the transfer.
 Limited payment terms and conditions are available; information available on request.

 Advanced Geologic has an exceptional automatic claim notice filing system that will maintain your annual filings for any claim in the United States.
 Advanced Geologic reminds you that you MUST file annual notices with both the county in which the claim is located AND with the Bureau of Land Management by the appropriate dates.
 There are NO exceptions and errors will lead to the loss of your claim!
 Are your claims filed correctly?